-This timber bus shelter was built between 1940 and 1941 when a diesel bus service was introduced to Herston.
+This timber bus shelter was built between 1940 and 1941 when a diesel bus service was introduced to Red Hill.
 Most early bus shelters are presently located on existing or abandoned Council bus routes.
 The majority were constructed by BCC as a result of petitioning by community groups or progress societies.

-In the early decades of the twentieth century, Brisbane's public transport was dominated by trams.
+During the first half of the 20th century, trams dominated the city's public transport.
 On 1 January 1923, the Brisbane Tramway Trust took over the Brisbane Tramway Company.
-During the period 1918-1922, no new lines or extensions were built and few rolling stock constructed (in spite of growing traffic and serious overcrowding) due to the company nearing the end of its franchise.
+During the period 1918-1922, no new lines or extensions were built, and few rolling stock constructed (in spite of growing traffic and serious overcrowding) due to the company nearing the end of its franchise.
 However trams continued to be the dominant form of public transport in Brisbane until 1969.